Samad-23/ATM_PY/README.md

-# ATM_PY
-ATM using python language
+A basic ATM using PYTHON .